cbeck88/conf-rs/REFERENCE_derive_subcommands.md

     // This is also a variant-level attribute
     #[conf(name = "validate")]
     RunValidation(ValidateConfig),
-    // This is also a variant-level attribute
+    // This variant has no associated config (zero fields)
     #[conf(name = "stat")]
     Stat,
 }
 # }
 ```

-Each enum variant must have zero or one unnamed fields, which if present is a `struct` type which implements [`Conf`] [^compat-note-1].
+Each enum variant must have zero or one unnamed fields.
+If a field is present, it must be a `struct` type which implements [`Conf`] [^compat-note-1].
+If no field is present (as with `Stat` above), the subcommand takes no additional arguments beyond those defined in the parent struct.

 ## Enum-level attributes